AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 >[!NOTE]
 >
 >We recommend creating a typology rule: the List-Unsubscribe functionality will be automatically added in each email.

->[!NOTE]
 >
->Learn how to create typology rules in Adobe Campaign Classic in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/campaign-optimization/about-campaign-typologies.html#typology-rules).
+>Learn how to create typology rules in Adobe Campaign v7/v8 in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/campaign-optimization/about-campaign-typologies.html#typology-rules).

 ### One-Click List Unsubscribe {#one-click-list-unsubscribe}

 Starting on June 1, 2024, Yahoo and Gmail will be requiring senders to comply with One-Click List-Unsubscribe.
-To comply with the One-Click List-Unsubscribe requirement senders must:
+To comply with this requirement, senders must:

-  1. Add in a "List-Unsubscribe-Post: List-Unsubscribe=One-Click"
+1. Add the following command line:`List-Unsubscribe-Post: List-Unsubscribe=One-Click`.
-  2. Include a URI unsubscribe Link
+1. Include a URI unsubscribe link.
-  3. Support reception of the HTTP POST response from the receiver, which Adobe Campaign supports.
+1. Support reception of the HTTP POST response from the receiver, which Adobe Campaign supports.

-To configure One-Click List-Unsubscribe directly:
+To configure One-Click List-Unsubscribe directly in Adobe Campaign v7/v8:

 * Add in the following "Unsubscribe recipients no-click" web application
   1. Go to Resources -> Online -> Web Applications
   2. Upload the "Unsubscribe recipients no-click" [XML](/help/assets/WebAppUnsubNoClick.xml.zip)
 * Configure List-Unsubscribe and List-Unsubscribe-Post
   1. Go to the SMTP section of the Delivery Properties.
   2. Under Additional SMTP Headers, enter in the command lines (Each header should be on a separate line):

 ```
 List-Unsubscribe-Post: List-Unsubscribe=One-Click